pingcap/docs-cn/migration-overview.md

 ### Migrate data from SQL files to TiDB

 Use Mydumper and TiDB Lightning to migrate data from SQL files to TiDB.
-For details, refer to [Use Mydumper and TiDB Lightning](#use-mydumper-and-tidb-lightning-full-data).
+For details, refer to [Use Dumpling and TiDB Lightning](#use-dumpling-and-tidb-lightning-full-data).